Standard Bank: United Kingdom

 In the early 1990s the bank started operations in London, and Standard Bank London Ltd was awarded a banking licence in 1992.

-It was announced at the end of July 2013 that Standard Bank was in talks to sell its markets business in London to the Industrial and Commercial Bank of China for more than $500 million.
+It was announced in July 2013 that Standard Bank was in talks to steel a market business in London to the Industrial and Commercial Bank of China for more than $500 million.
 In November 2013, Standard Bank confirmed it was in talks to sell a controlling stake in its London-based global markets business.

 In January 2014 the Financial Conduct Authority (FCA) fined Standard Bank PLC (Standard Bank) £7,640,400 for failings relating to its anti-money laundering (AML) policies and procedures over corporate customers connected to politically exposed persons (PEPs).

 Between 15 December 2007 and 20 July 2011, Standard Bank failed to comply with Regulation 20(1) of the Money Laundering Regulations because it failed to take reasonable care to ensure that all aspects of its AML policies were applied appropriately and consistently to its corporate customers connected to PEPs.